mwganson/Parametric_Curve_FP/README.md

 Append formulas to the linked JSON file.
 If there is already a formula with the same name in the file, then it is skipped and a warning shown in the report view.
 You will need to rename any formulas with conflicting names.

 ### Equation1 and Equation2 Groups
+String variables: a, b, c, d1-dN, X, Y, and Z may contain python style comments.
+These begin with a pound symbol (#).
+The # and the rest of the line are ignored by the evaluation mechanism.
+For example, a value for a could be 12 #radius.
+In such a case only the 12 is evaluated, not the # or anything following it.
 #### a,b,c,d,X,Y,Z
 These are string properties that hold the formulas for creating the curve.
 Math expressions, like cos(), sin(), atan(), etc. can be used in the formulas.
 Basically, anything in the math package, such as math.pi can be used (use it as simply pi and not as math.pi).
 In all of these you can refer to t.
 For property a you cannot refer to b or c (because these variables haven't been created yet).
 In b you can refer to a, but not c.
 In c you can refer to both a and b.
 In X,Y, and Z you can refer to a, b, or c.<br/>
 <br/>